alexis35115/TricksAspNetCore/README.md

 # TricksAspNetCore

-Simple demo to avoid null checking against null Enumerable.
+Simple demo new tricks in .Net Core